DmitryZlobec/yrv-omdazz/README.md

-# YRV RISC-V CPU for OMDAZZ board with VGA and PS/2 keyboard
+# YRV-Plus RISC-V CPU for OMDAZZ board with VGA and PS/2 keyboard

 ## Scripts description
 In  Plus/boards/omdazz/ run